vaphor/array-benchmarks/README.md

 ## Out of the box solutions

-### Using the docker file
+### Using the docker image

-We provide a docker image file [array-benchmarks.tar](https://hub.docker.com/repository/docker/jbraine/data_abstraction_benchmarks).
+A public docker image is available on DockerHub [data_abstraction_benchmarks](https://hub.docker.com/r/jbraine/data_abstraction_benchmarks).
 To use the docker image,
 - Pull the docker image from DockerHub using : `docker pull jbraine/data_abstraction_benchmarks`
-- Run the docker image interactively using : `docker run -it data_abstraction_benchmarks /bin/bash`
+- Run the docker image interactively using : `docker run --name="array-benchmarks" -it jbraine/data_abstraction_benchmarks /bin/bash`
-- Go to the array benchmarks folder : `cd Tools/array-benchmarks`
+- Go to the array benchmarks folder within the container : `cd Tools/array-benchmarks`

 ### Using *install.sh*